BLCM/cabinetsorter/README.md

 - Figure out something to do with, for instance, mopioid's Phaseclock.
 Also Robeth's TimeScale?
 - Bugs to look into once I'm more inclined to do real bugfixing:
-  - `expletivedeleted/Slag Fiend` pulls in the mod itself to its README, figure that out.
-    - Also Hemaxhu's `Live Dismember`, which gets *big*
   - Ethel's `King Bonerfart` mod doesn't actually show the README contents, though it does link to the README.
 It should really include the whole file, given that it's just one line...